Improving People's Physical and Behavioral Health

 Good health allows children to learn better and adults to work to increase their income.
 Individuals and families need access to primary health care services including infant and maternal care that leads to healthy babies and children.
 Health prevention programs can help youth avoid risky behaviors and stay on track to be healthy and productive adults.
 Other preventive services such as health assessments and screenings for adults and seniors can help reduce health costs.
 A community is healthier when health and safety preparedness training helps prepare for disasters.

 See outcomes from the past year in Health, thanks to you, through our Community Impact Report.

 Community Priorities and Outcomes in Health

-United Way is involved in several community-wide efforts that promote a healthier and safer York County.
+United Way of York County is involved in several community-wide efforts that promote a healthier and safer York County.

 Healthy York County Coalition - For information about community health efforts in York County.

 SingleCare (Formerly FamilyWize) - United Way of York County partners with SingleCare (formerly FamilyWize) to provide community members with access to affordable prescription medications, ensuring greater health and financial stability.